ztotta/the-gif-that-keeps-on-gifing/README.md

 ###Technologies used:

-This is a full-stack app employing MongoDB, Node.js + Express, JavaScript, jQuery / AJAX, Google OAuth 2.0, Materialize, HTML, CSS and the Giphy API.
+This is a full-stack app employing MongoDB, Node.js + Express, JavaScript, jQuery / AJAX / Promises, Google OAuth 2.0, Materialize, HTML, CSS and the Giphy API.
 Deployed via Heroku.

 ###Code